-9.1.0.41.3 Electric lighting appliances only are permitted outside the accommodation and the wheelhouse.
+- 9.1.0.41.3 Electric lighting appliances only are permitted outside the accommodation and the wheelhouse. - 9.1.0.42- (Reserved) 9.1.0.51 in the protected area on the deck it is of the limited explosion risk type.

-- 9.1.0.52.1 It shall be possible to isolate the electrical equipment in the protected area by means of centrally located switches except where: - it is of a certified safe type corresponding at least to temperature class T4 and explosion group II B; and - in the protected area it is of the limited explosion risk type.
+- 9.1.0.52.1 It shall be possible to isolate the electrical equipment in the protected area by means of centrally located switches except where: - in the holds it is of a certified safe type corresponding at least to temperature class T4 and explosion group II B; and